fair-search/fairsearch-deltr-java/README.md

 ## See also

-You can also see the [DELTR plug-in for ElasticSearch](https://github.com/fair-search/fairsearchdeltr-elasticsearch-plugin) and [DELTR Python library](https://github.com/fair-search/fairsearchdeltr-python).
+You can also see the [DELTR for ElasticSearch](https://github.com/fair-search/fairsearch-deltr-for-elasticsearch) and [DELTR Python library](https://github.com/fair-search/fairsearchdeltr-python).